Thobeats/simple_shell/README.md

-This is the simple shell project done by Iyanuoluwa Dayisi
+This is the start of my Simple Shell Project